Kubernetes configuration

 • Fields: An array of strings specifying what metrics field to be exported.

-• Labels: SERIAL_NUMBER, GPU_ID, POD, NAMESPACE, CONTAINER, JOB_ID, JOB_USER, JOB_PARTITION, CARD_MODEL, HOSTNAME, GPU_PARTITION_ID, GPU_COMPUTE_PARTITION_TYPE, GPU_MEMORY_PARTITION_TYPE, KFD_PROCESS_ID and DEPLOYMENT_MODE are always set and cannot be removed.
+• Labels: SERIAL_NUMBER, GPU_ID, POD, NAMESPACE, CONTAINER, JOB_ID, JOB_USER, JOB_PARTITION, CARD_MODEL, HOSTNAME, GPU_PARTITION_ID, GPU_COMPUTE_PARTITION_TYPE, GPU_MEMORY_PARTITION_TYPE and DEPLOYMENT_MODE are always set and cannot be removed.
+The POD_UUID label is fetched from the Kubernetes API server and provides the unique identifier (UID) of the pod.
+Optional labels such as KFD_PROCESS_ID (process IDs using the GPU) and GPU_UUID can be enabled by adding them to the Labels array.
 Labels supported are available in the provided example configmap.yml.

 • CustomLabels: A map of user-defined labels and their values.
 Users can set up to 10 custom labels.
 From the GPUMetricLabel list, only CLUSTER_NAME is allowed to be set in CustomLabels.
 Any other labels from this list cannot be set.
 Users can define other custom labels outside of this restriction.
 These labels will be exported with every metric, ensuring consistent metadata across all metrics.